 The buyer side program guide for RISE with SAP across entry paths, FUE mechanics, contract terms, and the renewal trajectory.

 RISE with SAP is the publisher's strategic program covering S/4HANA Cloud Private Edition, infrastructure, managed services, and BTP.
-Understanding the program is the gate to every SAP renewal from 2024 onward.
+Understanding the program is the gate to almost every SAP renewal from 2024 onward.

 It is not a single product.
 It is a program covering software, infrastructure, managed services, and a small BTP allocation under one umbrella contract.
+Treat it as infrastructure, not as a one off software deal.

 GROW with SAP launched in 2023 for the SMB segment.
 RISE Premium emerged in 2024 for the largest deployments.
 The program now spans the full customer base.

 GROW targets SMB customers, typically under one thousand FTE.
-It uses S/4HANA Cloud Public Edition rather than Private.
+It runs S/4HANA Cloud Public Edition rather than Private.
+Pricing is simpler with less negotiation surface, and SAP holds discount discipline tighter.

-This is the negotiation surface most enterprises encounter.
+Standard RISE targets the enterprise mid market and large customers on S/4HANA Cloud Private Edition.
+This is the negotiation surface most enterprises meet.
 Multi year terms, FUE pricing, and tier mix all apply.

-Adds enhanced SLA, named technical account management, and broader BTP allocation.
+RISE Premium targets the largest, most complex deployments.
+It adds an enhanced SLA, named technical account management, and a broader BTP allocation.
 Pricing is custom and negotiated end to end.

 RISE entry path comparison